On Average-Case Error Bounds for Kernel-Based Bayesian Quadrature: Problem Setup

 Let $f:D\rightarrow\RR$ be a real-valued function on the compact domain $D=[0,1]^d$.
 By shifting and scaling, our results readily extend to arbitrary rectangular domains.
 In addition, our upper bounds easily extend to general compact domains.

-We consider the class $\Fc_k(B)$ of functions whose RKHS norm $\|\cdot\|_k$ is upper bounded by some constant $B>0$.
-We focus in particular on the Mat\'ern kernel (see \eqref{eq:kMat}) with parameters such that $\nu + d/2$ is integer-valued.
-This is done so that the function class $\Fc_k(B)$ is equivalent to the Sobolev class given in \eqref{eq:sobolev} (see Appendix \ref{sec:sobolev} for details), allowing us to utilize useful auxiliary results on Sobolev functions.
+We consider the class $\Hk(B)$ of functions whose RKHS norm $\|\cdot\|_{\Hk}$ is upper bounded by some constant $B>0$.
+We focus in particular on the Mat\'ern-$\nu$ kernel (see \eqref{eq:kMat}), whose function class $\mat(B)$ is norm-equivalent to the Sobolev class (see Appendix \ref{sec:sobolev} for details).
+We also derive results for the SE kernel (see \eqref{eq:kSE}), where the function class is denoted as $\se(B)$.